 Finally, Governor Northam has just signed a bill permitting an annual review of the revenue-sharing agreement between Charlottesville and Albemarle County.
 This agreement, in effect since 1982, is a form of protection money the county pays to the city in return for the latter’s not grabbing valuable county land.
 The bill could open up opportunities for the county to keep more of its growing tax revenues, while also requiring the City to report annually on exactly how it has used the “shared” funds.

 Actually stopping, or at least curtailing, the payoffs to the City would require a degree of resolve not currently in evidence in liberal Albemarle County, but the new law at least can initiate one of those “conversations” so beloved of suburban moderates.
 County residents can, at a minimum, now demand their politicians provide a plan for exploiting this new opportunity to keep more revenue at home, thereby stabilizing if not reducing Albemarle’s own heavy tax burden.

-Much will need to happen before this threat develops beyond the theoretical, but loony Charlottesville may soon find itself testing the limits of soccer moms’ and sensitive suburban dads’ beneficence towards a town where breast-baring harridans exercising their constitutional rights to equal treatment under the law by taking off their tops are taken seriously, Whole Foods or no Whole Foods.We value your comments!
-Please weigh in on our comment section below.
+Much will need to happen before this threat develops beyond the theoretical, but loony Charlottesville may soon find itself testing the limits of soccer moms’ and sensitive suburban dads’ beneficence towards a town where breast-baring harridans exercising their constitutional rights to equal treatment under the law by taking off their tops are taken seriously, Whole Foods or no Whole Foods.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com